Matang Community: Matangs in Jain Literature and History

 Who are Matangs?

-Matangs are the ancient people of India.
-Although they are concentrated in the states of Maharashtra, Andhra Pradesh and Karnataka today, in ancient India they were spread everywhere.
+Matangs are ancient people of India.
+Although they are concentrated in the states of Maharashtra, Telangana and Karnataka today, they are spread all over India.
 They existed in Indus valley Civilization, In Ganges Valley, in far eastern regions of India as well as in the southern parts of India.
-Not only this, they were spread in South Eastern Countries like Cambodia, Thailand, Indonesia, Malaysia etc. They existed in Myanmar (Burma) also.
+Moreover, they were spread in South Eastern Countries like Cambodia, Thailand, Indonesia etc. They existed in Myanmar (Burma) also.

 Matangs in Jain Literature and History

-Now coming to our main subject of discussion, I would like tell you that there are a lot of references to Matang personalities in Jain literature and tradition.
+Now coming to our main subject of discussion, I would like to tell you that there are a lot of references to Matangs in Jain literature of anceint and medieval times.
 Matangs have a special relation with Jainism.
 They have enjoyed prominent posts in Jain fold; including the highest post i.e. Teerthankar (Ford Maker).

 In Jain literature, they are known as Matangs as well as Vidyadhars.
 They are Great Jain Ascetics, Kings, Yakshas and common followers of Jainism.
 The oldest reference to Matangs in Jainism goes back to the pre-historic age.
 According to the well preserved tradition of Jainism, Vinami was the Grandson of Rikhab (Rishabh), the first Teerthankar of Jainism.
 Vinami had a son Matang, and he was the founder of Matang race.